in28minutes/in28minutes.github.io/cloud-beginner-roadmap.md

     description:
     icon: lni-download
 objectives:
-  - AWS
-  - Hands-on
-  - Database
-  - Compute
-  - Security
-  - Networking
+  - Get started with AWS, Azure and Google Cloud
+  - Go Hands-On with the 3 Popular Cloud Platforms
+  - Explore the Most Important Services
+  - Prepare for 3 Awesome Certifications
 testimonials:
   - name: Learner
     comment: Awesome course to get started with AWS.
 I have started with ZERO AWS knowledge and now I am familiar and confident to talk in AWS terminology.
 THANK YOU Ranga !!!!